 Warm mist humidifiers work like steamers: heat is used to produce warm water vapor into the air which raises the room’s humidity.

-Both types must be refilled with clean water when the supply runs out.
-Normally a tank is used to store water to provide several hours of use.
+Both types have to be refilled with clean water when the supply runs out.
+Normally a tank is used to store water to offer several hours of use.

 One benefit of warm mist humidifiers for your baby is that they’re often helpful when a child is sick.
 Especially with colds or other nose or sinus conditions.